 If you compare the comments about picture and audio above to what I wrote in my review for the theatrical Blu-ray, you’ll discover they’re identical.
 I thought the prior BD looked/sounded amazing and felt the same about the Extended Edition, so I saw no reason to alter my original remarks.

-Disc Three provides the 2D Extended Edition and an audio commentary from director/writer/producer Peter Jackson and writer/co-producer Philippa Boyens.
+Alongisde the film, we get an audio commentary from director/writer/producer Peter Jackson and writer/co-producer Philippa Boyens.
 Both sit together for a running, screen-specific look at the source material and its adaptation, cast and performances, story, character and script areas, changes for the Extended Edition, sets and locations, cinematography and visual design, various effects, music and other domains.

 Since all three of the Lord of the Rings Extended Editions included four commentaries apiece, it’s a disappointment that Hobbit only opts for one.
 That said, Jackson and Boyens cover the film in a more than satisfactory manner.
 They dig into a nice variety of topics and do so in a thorough – and charming – manner.
 The commentary cranks along at a nice pace and becomes a likable, informative overview.